 Italy – with its abundant natural beauty and a culture steeped in art, music, and fashion --has inspired the most sensual, romantic fragrances in this world.
-As we enter this season of hearts and flowers, join us on a quick tour of three of Italy’s most seductive travel destinations: a city, an island, and an ancient forest that all have given birth to unforgettable scents.
+As we enjoy this season of hearts and flowers, join us on a quick tour of three of Italy’s most seductive travel destinations: a city, an island, and an ancient forest that all have given birth to unforgettable scents.

 Florence: A City to Inspire